Need help dealing with violent or distressing online content? Learn more

 You can also set up parental controls on Google Play to restrict the content your child can download or purchase.

-Built into gaming consoles and smart TVs
+Gaming consoles and smart TVs

 Every major gaming console provides parental control measures to help parents manage their child’s gaming activity.

-Smart TVs offer all the exciting opportunities — and the risks — that come with being online.
-Most provide some form of parental control, even if it is just a PIN code locking certain features.
+Smart TVs offer all the exciting opportunities – and the risks – that come with being online.
+Most provide some form of parental control, even if it is just a PIN locking certain features.
 You could also consider disconnecting the TV from the internet if you are not using the ‘smart’ features.

 Using third-party software